VindiceCode/integrations-lg/README.md

-Ideal Integrations Project File Structure Psuedocode:
+Ideal Integrations Project File Structure Psuedocode (Click "Edit" to see it formatted correctly"

 VindiceCode/
   ├── integrations-lg/